redux-json-api/redux-json-api/README.md

   - Reading endpoint
   - Updating entity
   - Deleting entity
-- Automatically keeps relationships up to date on related entities when creating, updating and deleting entities
+- Automatically keeps reverse relationships up to date upon creation, update and delete
+  - This applies only to relationships where the name of the foreign key is directly adhered from entity type—but can be both plural or singular

 # Usage